ansys/scade-almgw-msoffice/doc/source/contributing.rst

    * ``tox -e tests-coverage-py310``: for running tests with coverage using the Python 3.10 interpreter delivered with SCADE.

    This enables a workflow that allows easy switching between Python versions (for example, during testing) and this behavior is agnostic of the host python version in which tox itself is installed.
+Also, the host python interpreter does not have to be the one delivered with SCADE when using this approach.

 Use raw testing
 ---------------